-The loans provided through the TALF were designed to be limited in recourse to the collateral, generally allowing borrowers the option of surrendering the collateral to the FRBNY in full satisfaction of the TALF loan.
-The FRBNY's loan is secured by the ABS collateral, with the FRBNY lending an amount equal to the market value of the ABS, less a haircut.
-The haircut is a buffer that protects the FRBNY against a decline in the collateral's value.
+The FRBNY's loans through the TALF were secured by the ABS collateral, with the FRBNY lending an amount equal to the market value of the ABS, less a haircut.
+The haircut was a buffer that protected the FRBNY against a decline in the collateral's value.
 The Federal Reserve set initial haircuts for each type of eligible collateral to reflect an assessment of the risk and maturity of the various types of eligible ABS.
-Breakdowns of TALF collateral by underlying loan type and credit rating are presented in tables 9 and 10, respectively.
+TALF loans were designed to be limited in recourse to the collateral, generally allowing borrowers the option of surrendering the collateral to the FRBNY in full satisfaction of the TALF loan; however, all TALF loans were repaid in full, with interest.